-The famed $35 computer Raspberry Pi does not come in a complete bundle.
-It misses a number of basic things that you should have to get your Raspberry Pi running.
-In fact these accessories (read necessities) doubles the price of the whole package needed for an up and running Raspberry Pi.
+In fact these accessories (read necessities) almost double the price of the whole package needed for an up and running Raspberry Pi.
 I realized this thing only after I got my Raspberry Pi delivered after 1.5 months of pre-order.
-This is one of the reason why I wrote this article on why Raspberry Pi sucks.

-Lets see what are the things you need to get your Raspberry Pi working:
+Lets see what are the things you need to get your Raspberry Pi working.

-4 GB (or more) SD card:
+1. 4 GB (or more) SD card:

 That is the first and biggest pain.
 You must have a SD card of at least 4 GB.
 Raspberry Pi boots only from a SD card then you might use external USB storage, but it won’t breathe without the SD card.

-A power lead:
+2. A power lead

 Yes!
 It doesn’t even come with a power lead.
 Either you buy it online or you can use your cellphone’s charger that could fit in mini-USB port.
 But the latter is not suggested on its official forum.
 Its up to you to take the risk.
 You should read more about Raspberry Pi power consumption, if interested.

-HDMI or Video RCA:
+3. HDMI cable or Video RCA

 The next thing you need is a display.
 You can hook up the Raspberry Pi with a digital TV using HDMI or to the older generation TV/monitor using composite Video RCA to RCA connector.
 There is absolutely no support for VGA.